atsepkov/RapydScript/README.md

 Loops
 -----
-RapydScript's loops work like Python, not JavaScript.
-You can't, for example use 'for(i=0;i<max;i++)' syntax.
+RapydScript loops work like Python, not JavaScript.
+You can't, for example, use 'for(i=0;i<max;i++)' syntax.
 You can, however, loop through arrays using 'for ... in' syntax without worrying about the extra irrelevant attributes regular JavaScript returns.

 	animals = ['cat', 'dog', 'mouse', 'horse']
 	for animal in animals: